 Rule 411.
 Authority to Impose Restrictions

-Whenever a Participant is subject to the early warning requirements set forth in CFTC Regulation § 1.12, Seed SEF may impose such conditions or restrictions on the business and operations of such Participant or as the Participant may deem necessary or appropriate for the protection of Customers, other Participants, or the Seed SEF.
+Whenever a Participant is subject to the early warning requirements set forth in CFTC Regulation 1.12, Seed SEF may impose such conditions or restrictions on the business and operations of such Participant or as the Participant may deem necessary or appropriate for the protection of Customers, other Participants, or the Seed SEF.

 Rule 412.
 Participant Treatment of Customer Funds and Securities